astronomy-commons/hats-import/docs/guide/margin_cache.rst

 ``output_path``.
 This path should be the base directory for your catalogs, as the full path for the margin will take the form of ``output_path/output_artifact_name``.

-If there is already catalog or margin data in the indicated directory, you can force new data to be written in the directory with the ``overwrite`` flag.
-It's preferable to delete any existing contents, however, as this may cause unexpected side effects.

 If you're writing to cloud storage, or otherwise have some filesystem credential dict, initialize ``output_path`` using ``universal_pathlib``'s utilities.